top of page

 Do I have to submit something to attend?

 Not at all.
-Come as an audience member, come to witness, come to be moved.
-Tickets are open to everyone — available through the AuSable Artisan Village ticketing platform.
+Come as an audience member, come to witness, come to be moved, come to connect.

 What if my story involves difficult topics?